 Exceptions to the above will be considered on a case-by-case basis, only with documentation from a medical provider, and must be discussed prior to matriculation.
 Due to the policies and procedures of clinical sites, personal/religious reasons for declining immunizations will not be considered due to requirements for clinical rotation placements.
 The PA Program is not in control, nor does it have input into clinical institutions' policies, procedures, and protocols.
 It is important to understand that participating in some clinical experiences may be prohibited without completion of immunization requirements, even for valid medical and/or personal/religious reasons, resulting in the Program's inability to place students at clinical sites and potentially resulting in a significant delay in graduation.
-The PA program cannot guarantee timely placement under these circumstances.
-For this reason, the Program requires students to discuss such issues before matriculation.
+The PA program requires students to discuss such issues before matriculation.